Satyamyaduvanshi/ShipIt/README.md

 # ShipIt 🚀

 > Your AI-powered DevOps assistant.
 From code to cloud, instantly.

 ## Problem Statement

-Deploying modern web applications involves numerous complex steps, from provisioning servers and configuring security to installing dependencies and setting up web servers.
+Deploying modern web applications involves numerous complex steps, from provisioning servers and configuring networks to installing dependencies and setting up web servers.
 This DevOps overhead is time-consuming, error-prone, and a significant distraction for developers who just want to ship their code.

 ## Features

-**ShipIt** is an agentic AI platform designed to automate the entire deployment process.
+**ShipIt** is an agentic AI platform designed to automate the entire deployment lifecycle, from simple static sites to complex, multi-service applications.

+* **User Accounts & History:** Register and log in to manage your deployments and view your project history.
-* **Automated Server Provisioning:** Intelligently creates and configures virtual servers on cloud platforms like DigitalOcean.
+* **Automated AWS Provisioning:** Intelligently creates and configures EC2 instances on AWS, including necessary security groups and networking.
-* **Git Repository Deployment:** Deploys any application directly from a public GitHub repository.
+* **Multi-Instance Deployments:** Analyzes complex repositories and can provision separate EC2 instances for frontend and backend services.
-* **Multi-Stack Intelligence:** Automatically analyzes a repository to detect the tech stack (Node.js, Python, Static HTML, etc.) and applies the correct deployment procedure.
+* **Multi-Stack Intelligence:** Automatically analyzes a repository to detect the tech stack (Node.js, Python, etc.) and applies the correct deployment procedure.
-* **Database Provisioning:** Detects if a project requires a database and can automatically provision a managed database instance.
-* **Domain & SSL Configuration:** Configures DNS and sets up a free SSL certificate with Let's Encrypt for a custom domain.
+* **Resilient Self-Correction:** The core of ShipIt.
+The agent can diagnose and recover from common deployment errors without human intervention.
+* **Live Deployment Logs:** Watch the entire deployment process in real-time through a live log streamed directly to your browser.
-* **CI/CD Pipeline Generation:** Can automatically create a GitHub Actions workflow to re-deploy the application on every code push.
+* **CI/CD Pipeline Generation:** After a successful deployment, the agent can commit a GitHub Actions workflow file back to your repository to enable continuous deployment on future code pushes.

 ## System Architecture

-ShipIt is built on a multi-agent system to ensure modularity and reliability.
+ShipIt is built on a scalable, asynchronous architecture to handle multiple concurrent deployments reliably.

+1.  **Frontend:** A user logs in via the **Next.js** web interface and submits a deployment request.
+2.  **Web Server:** A **Flask** API receives the request and, instead of running the deployment itself, it creates a job and places it onto a **Redis** queue.
+3.  **Task Queue:** **Celery** workers, running as separate background processes, pick up jobs from the queue.
-* **Orchestrator Agent:** The "manager" that receives the user's request, analyzes the project, and delegates tasks to specialized worker agents.
+4.  **Agent AI:** The worker invokes the **Orchestrator Agent**.
+This agent analyzes the project, creates a plan (e.g., "This needs two servers"), and delegates tasks to its specialist agents (Provisioner, Deployer) to execute the deployment on AWS.
-* **Provisioner Agent:** A specialist responsible for all interactions with the cloud provider's API (creating servers, databases, etc.).
-* **Deployer Agent:** A specialist that connects to the server via SSH to handle all code deployment, dependency installation, and server configuration tasks.
-* **Validator Agent:** A specialist that performs health checks to verify a successful deployment.

-**Tech Stack:**
+5.  **Real-time Feedback:** Throughout the process, the agent sends status updates back to the user's browser via **WebSockets**.

+## Tech Stack

+* **Frontend:** Next.js (TypeScript)
-* **Backend:** Python, LangChain, Flask (for API)
+* **Backend:** Python, Flask, Celery, WebSockets
-* **Cloud Provider:** DigitalOcean API
-* **Frontend:** TypeScript, React
+* **AI:** LangChain, Llama 3 (or other open-source LLM)
+* **Database:** PostgreSQL
+* **Cloud:** AWS (using the Boto3 SDK)
+* **Message Broker:** Redis

 ## Setup & Installation

 Follow these steps to set up the project locally.

 1.  **Clone the repository:**